Chrysler Building: Completion

 Van Alen's satisfaction at these accomplishments was likely muted by Walter Chrysler's later refusal to pay the balance of his architectural fee.
 Chrysler alleged that Van Alen had received bribes from suppliers, and Van Alen had not signed any contracts with Walter Chrysler when he took over the project.
 Van Alen sued and the courts ruled in his favor, requiring Chrysler to pay Van Alen $840,000, or six percent of the total budget of the building.
 However, the lawsuit against Chrysler markedly diminished Van Alen's reputation as an architect, which, along with the effects of the Great Depression and negative criticism, ended up ruining his career.
 Van Alen ended his career as professor of sculpture at the nearby Beaux-Arts Institute of Design and died in 1954.
 According to author Neal Bascomb, "The Chrysler Building was his greatest accomplishment, and the one that guaranteed his obscurity."

 The Chrysler Building's distinction as the world's tallest building was short-lived.
 John Raskob realized the 1,050-foot Empire State Building would only be 4 ft taller than the Chrysler Building, and Raskob was afraid that Walter Chrysler might try to "pull a trick like hiding a rod in the spire and then sticking it up at the last minute."
 Another revision brought the Empire State Building's roof to 1250 ft, making it the tallest building in the world by far when it opened on May 1, 1931.
-However, the Chrysler Building is still the world's tallest steel-supported brick building.
+However, the Chrysler Building is still the world's tallest steel-framed brick building.
 The Chrysler Building fared better commercially than the Empire State Building did: by 1935, the Chrysler had already rented 70 percent of its floor area.
 By contrast, Empire State had only leased 23 percent of its space and was popularly derided as the "Empty State Building".